 Go beyond basic testing!
-Great software testing makes the entire development process more efficient, from understanding your code before you write it to catching bugs in tricky corner cases.
+Great software testing makes the entire development process more efficient.
+This book reveals a systemic and effective approach that will help you customize your testing coverage and catch bugs in tricky corner cases.

-teaches you a systematic approach to software testing.
-You’ll master easy-to-apply techniques to create strong test suites that are specifically engineered for your code.
-Following real-world use cases and detailed code samples, you’ll soon be engineering tests that find the bugs hiding in edge cases and the parts of code you would never think of testing!
+Effective Software Testing teaches you a systematic approach to software testing that will ensure the quality of your code.
+It’s full of techniques drawn from proven research in software engineering, and each chapter puts a new technique into practice.
+Follow the real-world use cases and detailed code samples, and you’ll soon be engineering tests that find bugs in edge cases and parts of code you’d never think of testing!
 Along the way, you’ll develop an intuition for testing that can save years of learning by trial and error.

 about the technology

 Effective testing ensures that you’ll deliver quality software.
 For software engineers, testing is a key part of the development process.
 Mastering specification-based testing, boundary testing, structural testing, and other core strategies is essential to writing good tests and catching bugs before they hit production.

 about the book

 Effective Software Testing is a hands-on guide to creating bug-free software.
 Written for developers, it guides you through all the different types of testing, from single units up to entire components.
 You’ll also learn how to engineer code that facilitates testing and how to write easy-to-maintain test code.
 Offering a thorough, systematic approach, this book includes annotated source code samples, realistic scenarios, and reasoned explanations.